r4d1n/photographyistechnology/_drafts/aws.md

 Amazon is a high profile company with a lot of customers, that faces criticism (from critical folks) for its labor politics (but not as much as Uber).
 This was highlighted most recently in a New York Times piece about the experiences of some white collar employees in Seattle, though by all accounts working in the warehouse is more brutal.
 However, as far as I can tell, most people who don't work in technology are unaware of Amazon Web Services, the company's cloud-computing infrastructure, which ([according to Wikipedia](https://en.wikipedia.org/wiki/Amazon_Web_Services)) was productized as a source of additional revenue after being designed and built initially to support Amazon's retail operations.
-Apparently (again, skimming the Wikipedia) customers include not only Pinterest and Netflix, but also NASA and the CIA.
+Apparently (again, skimming the Wikipedia) some of the more high profile customers include not only Pinterest and Netflix, but also NASA and the CIA.

 <!--more-->